flutter/website/src/docs/development/tools/devtools/memory.md

 This chart is another timeseries graph of the state of Android memory as the application is running.
 The quantities plotted on the y-axis are the above values (Java Heap, Native Heap, Code size, Stack size, Graphics stack, System size and total).

-Clicking on a timestamp (x-position) will display all data points collected for that time period.
+Clicking on a timestamp (x-position) displays all data points collected for that time period.

 ![Screenshot of Android Memory Chart]({% asset tools/devtools/memory_android.png @path %})

-The legend popup will display the values of all collected Android memory data.
+The legend popup displays the values of all collected Android memory data.

 ![Screenshot of Android Memory Legend]({% asset tools/devtools/memory_android_legend.png @path %})